THIS TRIP IS NOW FULL!

 Join us for a unique 6-day guided Family Adventure to the NSW Far South Coast, in the NSW Christmas school holidays from 21st - 26th January 2019!

-This unique adventure takes in some of the most spectacular parts of the NSW Far South Coast.
+This spectacular adventure takes in some of the most scenic parts of the NSW Far South Coast.
 We will be hiking the famed Light to Light Walk, camping at three different spectacular beaches, and finishing with two nights in the historic Green Cape Lightstation Keepers Cottages.
-Share the stunning vistas, crystal clear waters, coastal views, pristine heathland vegetation and unique wildlife with your family!
+Share the stunning vistas, crystal clear waters, coastal views, pristine heathland vegetation and unique wildlife with your family.
+Or come along on your own if you’d prefer!

 Dates: Monday 21st to Saturday 26th January 2019 (in NSW School Holidays)